Sea Legs - The Crossroads

 His patience dies.

-Last chance, he says, and I reply, get out!
+Last chance, he says, and I reply get out

-Don't bother me!
+Get out.
+Don't bother me

-Sam shakes his head.
+Sam shakes his head

-So it must be.
+So it must be

-Down, down I fall into this dark and dreadful hall.
+The floor gives way down down I fall into this dark and dreadful hall.
+Wait, wait

+You had your chance.
 Now there you'll stay, down in the dark to rot away.

-It's all a sham, cause Sam is me.
+The door slams shut.
+It's all a sham, cause Sam

 Sam,

-I am
+I am.

-Spook's journey to the crossroads starts
+Spook's journey journey to the crossroads starts

 now.

-We begin, headed out to sea to meet Jordan.
+We begin headed out to sea to meet Jordan.

 Now Jordan is fresh out of boot camp and doing his very first unit with the Coast Guard on board a ship patrolling the waters off the east coast.
+And I'm gonna let Jordan take it from here.

 Spooked.

+It's half past midnight.
 I'm out here by myself on the catwalk, standing my watch, doing my lookout.

-This is a famous class cutter, bow to stern, 270 feet long, white with the famous U.S.
+This is a famous class cutter, bow to stern, 270 feet long, white with the famous U.S. Coast Guard orange racing stripe on the front.

 At this point, the ship is off the coast of New England.
+Even being late spring, it's still pretty cold.

 The wind is blowing.